BpNichol

 Barrie Phillip Nichol (30 September 1944 - 25 September 1988), known as bpNichol, was a Canadian poet, writer, sound poet, editor, creative writing teacher at York University in Toronto and grOnk/Ganglia Press publisher.
-His body of work encompasses poetry, children's books, television scripts, novels, short fiction, computer texts, and sound poetry.
+His body of work encompasses poetry, children's books, television scripts, novels, short fiction, electronic literature, and sound poetry.
 His love of language and writing, evident in his many accomplishments, continues to be carried forward by many.

 Work

 Nichol was born in Vancouver, British Columbia.
 Though his early writing consisted of fiction and lyrical poems, he first received international recognition in the 1960s for concrete poetry.
 The first major publications included Journeying & the returns (1967), a purple box containing visual & lyrical poems and Konfessions of an Elizabethan Fan Dancer (1969) a book of concrete poetry.
 He won the 1970 Governor General's Award for poetry with four publications: the prose booklet The True Eventual Story of Billy the Kid a collection of lyrical poems, Beach Head, the boxed concrete sequence, Still Water and The Cosmic Chef, a boxed anthology of concrete and visual poetry.

 His best known work, The Martyrology (1972–1992) is an open-ended, lifelong poem that investigates language.
 The 'saints' are drawn from 'st' words (storm becomes St. Orm) and their spiritual quest provides a springboard from which linguistic issues of textuality, reading and writing are explored.

 Nichol frequently collaborated with other artists.
 The work of the sound poetry group, The Four Horsemen (Nichol, Rafael Barreto-Rivera, Paul Dutton and Steve McCaffery) has been documented in Volcano Theatre's stage performances of The Four Horsemen Project (Dora Mavor Moore Award 2007 & 2015).
 He collaborated with Steve McCaffery to form The Toronto Research Group (TRG), with Barbara Caruso, visual artist, with R. Murray Schafer, Howard Gerhard and John Beckwith, composers.